-Blueberry Muffin Hosta (Information, Images, Care Guide)
+Blueberry Muffin Hosta Care Guide

 Blueberry Muffin is a very interesting variety of hosta as it has large and textured blue leaves.
 The leaf shape is rounded but with a sharp tip.
 This article describes all the details of growing Blueberry Muffin hostas and other aspects of this wonderful plant.